Plan Your Visit

 - 250 Piccadilly Gardens to Trafford Centre.
 This service stops on Wharfside Way, Trafford Park.
 Alight at Village Circle and walk back to Elevator Road; continue on foot to IWM North on Trafford Wharf Road.

-- X50 Piccadilly Gardens to Trafford Centre.
+- 24 Stockport to MediaCityUK.
 This service stops on Wharfside Way, Trafford Park.
 Alight at Village Circle and walk back to Elevator Road; continue on foot to IWM North on Trafford Wharf Road.
-This service runs approximately every 15 minutes.
-For more information please see the Stagecoach website.

 - 50 from East Didsbury via the City Centre and Salford Crescent to MediaCityUK.
 This service stops on the Salford side of The Quays by The Lowry.
 We are a short walk across the canal by footbridge.

 - For timetable enquiries, call 0161 228 7811.
-For more information on getting to IWM North by bus, download detailed directions or visit Transport for Greater Manchester.
+For more information on getting to IWM North by bus, download detailed directions, visit Transport for Greater Manchester or Stagecoach.

 Visiting us by train